Skip to content

 In this step there are two tabs, Query and Fields.

-Write your SQL SELECT statement in the Query tab.
+1. Write your SQL SELECT statement in the Query tab according to the guidelines below.

 Info

-User Identifier - if enabled, it will show the user identity in reports built using this Data Set.
-This option is only available if the Data Type is set to
+• User Identifier - if enabled, it will show the user identity in reports built using this Data Set.
+This option is only available if the Data Type is set to String or String Array.

 The User Identifier flag takes effect only when all of the following conditions are met: